BenjaminKobjolke/imap-file-mover/README.md

 - **check_interval_minutes**: Time between email checks in minutes

-  - Set to 0 to check once and exit
+  - Set to 0 to check once and exit (single run mode)
   - Set to a positive number to run continuously with the specified interval

 - **log_level**: Logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL)